After doing the first steps using SOFiSTiK FEA – you will undoubtedly come to the point of asking yourself about the meaning of the processed modules.

 DBMERG – Database Manipulation

-Program DBMERG allows to modify and transfer data within a database or between databases of the SOFiSTiK software.
+Program DBMERG allows modification and transfer of data within a database or between databases of the SOFiSTiK software.

 DECREATOR – Generation of Design Elements